Patients' stories about radiotherapy

 Trialling a new form of radiotherapy

 Oliver from London was diagnosed with tonsil cancer in 2009 and took part in a Cancer Research UK trial of a new, more precise way of giving radiotherapy.
 “I was really pleased to have joined the trial because I know the side effects from regular radiotherapy could have been far more severe.
 I feel lucky that the high quality of my treatment has helped me lead a regular life again.”

 Having radiotherapy brachytherapy

-Sharon from London had been a manager of the Cancer Research UK shop in South Woodford for 13 years when she was diagnosed with womb cancer herself in 2007.
-She had surgery to remove her womb, ovaries and cervix, and was then treated with a type of radiotherapy called brachytherapy, involving targeted internal radiation implants.
-“I was shocked to find out that I had womb cancer,” says Sharon.
-“I had supported the work of the charity for many years but never expected that I might be personally affected.”
+Sharon from London was diagnosed with womb cancer in 2007 whilst working as the manager of the Cancer Research UK shop in South Woodford.
+She had surgery to remove her womb, ovaries and cervix, and was then treated with radiotherapy brachytherapy, involving targeted internal radiation plants.
+Sharon retired as shop manager in 2019 but continues to volunteer twice a week.
+“I was shocked to find out that I had womb cancer,” said Sharon.
+“I had supported the work of the charity for many years but never expected that I might personally be affected.”

 "My cancer was treatable because of research"

 Rajvinder from Wolverhampton was diagnosed with Hodgkin lymphoma in January 2014.
 “When the doctor told me it was a blood cancer, I remember sobbing a little.
 After six months of chemotherapy and a month of radiotherapy I was told that I was clear and that the cancer wasn't growing anymore.
 My cancer was treatable because of the advances in research.
 But not everyone has the options I had.”